TEXT - Fitch affirms Comcast Corp 'BBB+' issuer default rating

 between returning capital to shareholders, in the form of dividends and share

-totaled $4.6 billion or approximately 58% of cash flow before dividends during
+48% of cash flow before dividends during the first nine months of 2012.
+As of

-2012.
-Comcast has elected to pull back from $3 billion to $2 billion on share

-liquidity position is further supported by cash on hand (which totaled $11.0

-billion on a consolidated basis as of Dec.
-31, 2012) and available borrowing
+Comcast's leverage declined to 1.94x on a consolidated basis as of the LTM

 Fitch's ratings incorporate Comcast's strong competitive position as one of the